kleijnweb/swagger-bundle-example/README.md

 This example includes two examples of a fictional "Service Desk API".

 1. v1: Basic example using JMS serializer and a basic REST API
-2. v2: Simplified example of combining JMS serializer with tobscure/json-api for JSON-API responses (not a fully compliant server)
+2. v2: Simplified example of combining JMS serializer with tobscure/json-api for JSON-API responses (not a fully compliant server, pretty close though)

 Example 2 adds a lot of boilerplate, negating some of the benefits of using SwaggerBundle.
-Future versions will have integrated JSON-API support.
+Future versions will have integrated (fully compliant) JSON-API support.

 In general, anything not in a controller or a service has a good change to make it into a future release of SwaggerBundle.